Style Tips: How to Wear Your Necktie Perfectly

 Tip #6: Use Patterns Wisely

 Neckties come in a wide variety of patterns, and this gives you a lot of options.
 To be sure to first consider your shirt when you choose the color or the pattern of the tie you want to wear.
-A white shirt and a dark suit will always accentuate a brightly coloured tie.
+A white shirt and a dark suit will always accentuate a brightly colored tie.
 Make sure that the patterns on your shirt and those on the tie complement one another.
-Another great combination is wearing a patterned tie with a white or light coloured pastel shirt.
+Another great combination is wearing a patterned tie with a white or light colored pastel shirt.

 Tip #7: Keep It Simple